stakater/mto-docs/content/tenant-roles.md

     * deletecollection
     * patch
     * update
-* CRUD access on all Projects related to
+* CRUD access on all Projects related to:
     * Elasticsearch
     * Logging
     * Kibana